 Let that sink in…

 The third bite

-The product provider and the investment company need to be paid as well.
+You end up paying the product provider and the investment company as well.

-So, once everything's added up, it’s not unusual for an expat investor like you to lose £88,000 in charges over twenty years on a £100,000 original investment.
+So, once everything's added up, it’s not unusual for an expat investor like yourself to lose £88,000 in charges over twenty years on a £100,000 original investment.

 What do you get for the fees you pay?

 In life, we’re prone to thinking that high cost equals better quality.

 The more you pay, the more ‘added extras’ you enjoy.

 But it doesn’t work that way in financial services.